- Centers & Specialties

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

 - Patient Age Group

 - Adult and Pediatric

-In 2012 Dr. Elias took over as Surgical Director of Renal Transplantation, and the program has progressed greatly since.
-Its volume has surpassed other New England programs and maintained excellent results.
+In 2012 Dr. Elias became Surgical Director of Kidney Transplantation, and the program has progressed greatly under his leadership.
+Its volume has surpassed other regional programs and its results improved further.
 It continues to improve and address patient's needs and satisfaction.